 Procedures using our products to treat breast cancer are not reimbursed currently by private or governmental third-party payors in the United States.
 We intend to seek reimbursement through private and governmental third-party payors in the future, although significant uncertainty exists as to whether coverage and reimbursement of such procedures will be approved.
 In both the United States and foreign markets, our ability to expand utilization of the system and to attract commercialization partners depends, in part, on the availability of adequate coverage and reimbursement from third-party payors, including, in the United States, governmental payors such as the Medicare and Medicaid programs, and private health insurers.
 Medicare is a federally funded program managed by the CMS, through local contractors that administer coverage and reimbursement for certain healthcare items and services furnished to the elderly and disabled.
 Medicaid is an insurance program for certain categories of patients whose income and assets fall below state defined levels and who are otherwise uninsured, that is both federally and state funded and managed by each state.
-The federal governmental reimburse approace and reimburse or other guidelines for Medicaid and each state creates specific regulations or other guidelines that govern its individual program.
+The federal governments ests general guidelines for Medicaid and each state creates specific regulations or other guidelines that govern its individual program.
 Each payor, whether governmental or private, has its own process and standards for determining whether it will cover and reimburse a procedure or a particular product.
-Since private payors often rely on the lead of the governmental payors in rendering coverage and reimbursement determinations, achieving favorable CMS coverage and reimbursement is often a significant gating issue for procedures in which such products of a new product.
+Since private payors often rely on the lead of the governmental payors in rendering coverage and reimbursement for successful introduction of a new product.
 The competitive position of our systems will depend, in part, upon the extent of coverage and adequate reimbursement for the procedures in which such products are used.